 An actor who transitioned from haunting indie film roles to anchoring supernatural drama as a fan-favorite deputy on Teen Wolf.

-Ryan Kelley's acting path began not with grand ambition but through a chance encounter; he was discovered by an agent while attending a friend's audition.
-This led to early work in commercials and guest spots, but his breakthrough was visceral and dramatic: the role of a troubled bully in the critically acclaimed indie film 'Mean Creek.'
-That performance showcased an intensity he would later channel into the emotionally wrenching TV movie 'Prayers for Bobby,' portraying a young gay man rejected by his religious family.
-While he took on the lead in a 'Ben 10' live-action film, it was his six-season run as Deputy Jordan Parrish on MTV's 'Teen Wolf' that cemented his place in genre television.
-As Parrish, Kelley brought a grounded, wry humanity to a character with a mysterious, hellfire-powered secret, becoming a cornerstone of the show's later seasons.
+Ryan Kelley was discovered by an agent while attending a friend's audition, leading to early commercial and guest-spot work.
+His breakthrough came with the role of a troubled bully in the indie film 'Mean Creek,' which earned critical praise.
+He later portrayed a young gay man rejected by his religious family in the emotionally wrenching TV movie 'Prayers for Bobby.'
+Kelley took on the lead in a 'Ben 10' live-action film, but his six-season run as Deputy Jordan Parrish on MTV's 'Teen Wolf' secured his place in genre television.
+As Parrish, he brought a grounded, wry humanity to a character with a hellfire-powered secret, becoming a cornerstone of the show's later seasons.

 1981–1996